hsuanhao/Machine_Learning/README.md

 # Coursework in Machine Learning and Statistics #

+Completed coursework certificates related to data science are collected in

 # 1. Machine Learning #

 I selected some reports for data analysis I have done by using different statistical models and algorithms in **machine learning** or **deep learning**.
 I wrote my own codes in MATLAB/Octave and Python to finish these jobs.